Hayward Housing Navigation Center

 PROPOSITION 47 LOCAL ADVISORY COMMITTEE

 The Housing Navigation Center is partially funded through the California Board of State and Community Corrections (BSCC) Proposition 47 funding.
 The Housing Navigation Center Proposition 47 Local Advisory Committee (LAC) meets quarterly to advise on program implementation, and modifications and outcomes.
-The LAC will be meeting on Thursday, March 26th, 2019, from 5:30pm – 7:30pm in Room 2A at Hayward City Hall.
+The LAC will be meeting on Thursday, October 29, 2020, at 5pm.

-As part of our evolving COVID-19 containment strategies, we are encouraging community members and interested parties to consider joining this meeting starting at 5:30 pm via the call-in option below:
+Community members and interested parties may join this meeting starting at 5:00 pm via the call-in option below:

 +1 415-915-0612 United States, San Francisco (Toll)